xqianghub/emacsConfigTest/README.md

-My emacs config file when I beginning learning emacs.
+My emacs config file when I began to learn emacs.